 The problem is that during construction, the floor got wet and there is some white and black mold on the floor joist and the underside of the floor sheathing.
 My thought is to dry out the crawl space and the mold will go away before it gets too bad.
 Would a dehumidifier work for this problem or do I need to force some moreair circulation under the house with fans?

-First, you can kill the mold with heat by using a vapor steam cleaner.
-This is a dry vapor steam at 180 to 220 degrees, which will kill most mold.
+You can kill the mold with heat by using a vapor steam cleaner.
+It’d be best to use a dry vapor steam cleaner that heats at 180 to 220 degrees, which will kill most mold.
 Keep in mind, there are many different kinds of mold and some of them are heat resistant.

-Fourth, you can use straight vinegar in a spray bottle and apply it to the problem areas and do not rinse it.
-This is the cheapest method but like the tea tree oil the smell is very strong.
+Or thirdly simply you can use straight vinegar in a spray bottle and apply it to the problem areas and do not rinse it.
+This is the cheapest method but like the tea tree oil the smell is very strong and might be around for a while.

 I would caution you to be careful when doing mold growth removal.
 I recommend wearing a mask to prevent inhaling the airborne mold spores that will be present especially when you disrupt the mold.
 Also, you should isolate the area as much as possible so the mold spores cannot circulate to another area of the basement, where it could begin to develop in a new area.